lara-martin/Principles-of-AI/homeworks/project/final-submission.md

 Every member of your team needs to fill out this feedback form: [https://forms.gle/P3SJPrxFpCCAvYxT8](https://forms.gle/P3SJPrxFpCCAvYxT8)

 Submit the following to Blackboard before the exam period (1 PM) on **Thursday, December 19**:
 * A link to your pre-recorded video presentation.
 This can be on any video hosting platform ([YouTube](https://www.youtube.com/), [Vimeo](https://vimeo.com/watch), etc.).
 Please double check that the video link is visible to the public before submitting.
+It can be unlisted.

 Submit the following to Blackboard by 11:59 PM on **Thursday, December 19**:
 * `final-report.pdf` which contains your project report.
 The use of LaTeX and a conference template is required.
 Use the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit23.zip) or please message us directly if you'd like to use a LaTeX template from a different conference.